POTS Physiotherapy Brisbane Southside.

 - Graded Exercise Therapy: A tailored exercise program that starts slow and gradually increases in intensity, focusing on building cardiovascular strength.

-- Breathing Techniques: Deep breathing and relaxation techniques can help manage episodes of tachycardia.
+- Breathing Techniques: Deep breathing and relaxation techniques to manage episodes of tachycardia.

 - Postural Training: Guidance on changing positions safely to minimise dizziness and other symptoms.

-- Education: Offering strategies to manage daily activities and mitigate symptoms.
+- Education: Strategies to manage daily activities and mitigate symptoms.

-How can Clinical Pilates Help with Postural Orthostatic Tachycardia Syndrome Rehabilitation?
+How can Clinical Pilates Help with POTS Rehabilitation?

 Clinical Pilates offers a holistic approach to rehabilitation:

-- Strengthening: Increasing lower limb strength and muscle tone helps to promote the fluid return to the trunk and better control of blood pressure.
-Building a robust core can help improve overall stability and minimise the falls risk from dizziness or imbalance.
+- Strengthening: Increasing lower limb strength promotes fluid return to the trunk and better control of blood pressure.
+Building core strength improves stability and reduces falls risk.

-- Flexibility: Stretching exercises can improve circulation, possibly reducing symptoms.
+- Flexibility: Stretching exercises can enhance circulation and minimise symptoms.

-- Controlled Environment: A safe space to practice movement without overexertion.
+- Controlled Environment: A safe space for movement without overexertion.

-- Body Awareness: Enhancing the understanding of how one's body responds to different positions and movements.
+- Body Awareness: Understanding how the body responds to different positions and movements.

-While POTS can be a challenging condition, many patients can lead full, active lives with the right management strategies.
-Approximately 90% of patients respond positively to combination of pharmacological and physical treatments.
-For some, symptoms may still diminish over time, especially with early diagnosis and appropriate intervention.
-Regular follow-up with healthcare providers, combined with physiotherapy, can significantly improve quality of life.
+While POTS can be challenging, many patients lead full, active lives with proper management.
+Approximately 90% of patients respond positively to pharmacological and physical treatments.
+Symptoms may diminish over time, especially with early diagnosis and intervention.

 Tips for Living with POTS:

-- Stay hydrated and consider increasing salt intake (after discussing with a healthcare provider).
+- Stay hydrated and consider increasing salt intake (with healthcare guidance).

 - Wear compression garments to improve blood flow.